camwes/dock/readme.md

 ## 1. Customize Your Shell
 Most linux machines use bash as the default shell, and if you've been using linux long enough it's likely that you have amassed an impressively large .bashrc (or .zshrc if you like me prefer the zsh shell) filled with aliases and enhancements to your shell environment.
 If you don't know what a .bashrc is then you should take the time to research how these files work and how they can make your life a lot easier.
 I would suggest perusing this:
 ##### [sample .zshrc](http://tldp.org/LDP/abs/html/sample-bashrc.html)
-## 2. Install Packages via Homebrew
+## 2. Install Binaries via Homebrew
 If you are configuring a development environment for a mac then you must install Homebrew, and it will do a lot of heavy lifting for you.
 If you use a window's machine then go out and buy a Mac (but seriously).
 Homebrew is a package managers for Mac OSX; it can install command line packages and applications and manage these installations.
 Homebrew has tons of [packages available](https://github.com/Homebrew/homebrew/tree/master/Library/Formula) and this repo installs a select view.
 They are listed in the [BrewFile](lib/bin/brew).
-My favorite formulas are:
+A few of my favorite formulas are:
 * git (duh)
 * emacs (or your favorite command line text editor)
 * autojump